Founder and Managing Trustee, Overman Foundation.

 In 1994, General BC Joshi, the then Chief of Army Staff, appointed him Adviser to the Army Welfare Education Society.
 Since then he has been in close touch with the Indian Army and has conducted workshops for the Indian Army, Indian Navy and the Indian Air Force.
 These workshops deal with Motivation, Leadership and the Indian nation.
 They have been held both in Pondicherry at the Sri Aurobindo Ashram and at training centres of the Armed Forces.

 Born on 7th December 1943 to Justice Santosh K. Chakravarti and Bokul Rani, Krishna Chakravarti came to Sri Aurobindo Ashram, Pondicherry, in 1956 and was admitted in the Sri Aurobindo International Centre of Education.
 She completed her education in 1966 and joined the Central Office of the Ashram, the work being chosen by the Mother.
-An inmate of the Ashram for the past fifty-four years, she is the author of Sri Aurobindo Loho Pronam and Judge Saheb O Maharanir One-Third Dozen er Kahini (in Bengali) and A Garland of Adoration (in English).
+An inmate of the Ashram since 1956, she is the author of Sri Aurobindo Loho Pronam and Judge Saheb O Maharanir One-Third Dozen er Kahini (in Bengali) and A Garland of Adoration (in English).
+She is a Board-Member of Overman Foundation since the inception of the organization in March 2010.